-Okay, so what does CCPA mean for businesses?
+Okay, so what does CCPA mean for businesses and advertising?

 We won’t have the full picture until July 2, 2020; the deadline for the California Attorney General to publish the regulations in full.
 However, you can start familiarizing yourself with the basics of the bill and begin investing in tools and training to ensure your company can meet these new regulations.